jeongyoonlee/radyant/inst/marketing/tools/help/transform.md

-Change, create, add, and remove variables in the data.
+Change, create, add, reorder, and remove variables in the data.

 #### Change

-When you select the Change radio button a drop-down menu is shown that will allow you do apply common transformations to one or more variables in your data.
-For example to take the (natural) log of a variable select the variable you want to change and choose Log from the drop-down menu.
+When you select Change from the 'Transformation type' drop-down another drop-down menu is shown that will allow you do apply common transformations to one or more variables in your data.
+For example, to take the (natural) log of a variable select the variable you want to change and choose Log from the drop-down menu.
 A new variable is created with the prefix 'log.'.
-Click the 'Save changes' button to add the variable(s) to the dataset.
-A description of the transformation function included in Radyant is provided below.
+Click the 'Save changes' button to add the variable(s) to the data set.
+A description of the transformation functions included in Radyant is provided below.

 #### Create

+Choose Create from the 'Transformation type' drop-down.
 This is the most flexible command to create new or transformed variables.
 However, it also requires some knowledge or R syntax.
 A new variable can be any function of other variables in the data.
 Some examples are given below.
 In each example the name to the left of the '=' sign is the name of the new variable.
 On the right of the '=' sign you can include other variable names and basic R functions.
+After you have typed the command press return to create the new variable and press 'Save changes' to add it to the data.

 1. Create a new variable z that is the difference between variables x and y in the data